charredUtensil/groundhog/src/core/lore/graphs/orders.md

 P166 --> P168
 P167["[hasSlugs]"]
 P167 --> P168
-P168["\\n\nBe on the lookout for {enemies}, especially once you start construction.<br/>Use caution!
+P168["&bull; \\n\nBe on the lookout for {enemies}, especially once you start construction.<br/>&bull; Use caution!
 There may be {enemies} afoot and I don't want you taking any unnecessary risk."]
 P168 --> P169
 P168 --> P234
 P169["[spawnHasErosion]"]
 P169 --> P234
 P170["[anchorIsMobFarm]"]
 P170 --> P171
-P171["We discovered this incredible cave with the abundance of Energy Crystals you now see before you.<br/>As you can see, we have located a cave with an absurd number of Energy Crystals."]
+P171["&bull; We discovered this incredible cave with the abundance of Energy Crystals you now see before you.<br/>&bull; As you can see, we have located a cave with an absurd number of Energy Crystals."]
 P171 --> P172
-P172["We meant to teleport you onto that island, but something is interfering with the signal.<br/>That many Energy Crystals in one place seems to be interfering with our teleporters."]
+P172["&bull; We meant to teleport you onto that island, but something is interfering with the signal.<br/>&bull; That many Energy Crystals in one place seems to be interfering with our teleporters."]
 P172 --> P173
 P173["We are extremely limited in what vehicles we can send down to you, so you'll have to get the crystals some other way."]
 P173 --> P174